 Ready for Work assists young people aged 15-24 to transition into the workforce by providing 6-8 week courses focused on job search assistance and training.

 Youth Skills provides nationally recognised training and employment support to 15-24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.

 First Start provides wage subsidies to local councils and community-based organisations to employ additional trainees.
 The program offers opportunities to young people and disadvantaged job seekers to gain nationally recognised qualifications and 12 months employment by undertaking a traineeship.

-Work Start incentives rewards private sector employers with a one-off $10,000 payment, after a qualifying period, if they employ a Queenslander in a traineeship who has previously participated in a Community Work Skills, Work Skills Traineeships, Get Set for Work, Ready for Work or Youth Skills project.
+Work Start incentives rewards eligible private sector employers with a one-off $10,000 payment, after a qualifying period, if they employ a Queenslander in a traineeship or apprenticeship who has previously participated in a Skilling Queenslanders for Work program project.
 A Youth Boost component of $20,000 is available from 2018-19 onwards, if the eligible person is aged 15 to 24 years.
-This program is targeted at private sector employers not eligible for the Queensland Government's Back to Work regional employer support payment.
+This program is targeted at private sector employers not eligible for the Queensland Government's Back to Work employer support payment.

 How do I participate?

 Recruitment of participants for the programs is arranged through organisations funded to deliver the program.

 Programs have been developed to address the training needs of particular groups and participation is based on meeting specific eligibility criteria, in addition to the general criteria below.